krisek/audioloader/README.md

 On the right hand side you find your listening history; the last 10 loaded directories are saved.

 If you mark a folder as favorite it will be listed in the bottom of the dash.
 You can have as many favorites as you want.

+The radio station view let's you search and load radio stations for the [radio-browser.info](http://radio-browser.info) community radio database.
+The last 10 started station is displayed in the radio station history.

 ## UPnP